-2) Alternative 2: Selected Alternative
+2) Alternative 2: "Selected" Alternative

-FGT requested a special permit, allowing FGT to maintain the current Alternative MAOP despite a class change to Class 3 due to population growth.
-Without a special permit for Class 3 locations, FGT would be required to reduce the pressure, replace the pipe, or pressure test the pipe.
-Under the

-Selected Alternative, the pipelines will be subject to additional safety inspections and criteria.
+FGT requested a special permit, allowing FGT to maintain the current MAOP despite a class change to Class 3 due to population growth.
+Without a special permit, in Class 3 locations, FGT will be required to reduce the pressure, replace the pipe, or pressure test the pipe.
+Under this alternative, the pipelines will be subject to additional safety inspections and criteria.
 Therefore, the special permit avoids:

 - 1. Construction related impacts along the pipeline ROW; - 2.
-Construction-related inconveniences for businesses and residences located near the affected area: - 3.
+Construction-related inconveniences for businesses and residences located near the affected area; - 3.
 Service disruptions that could result from taking the line out of service during pipe replacement and pressure testing activities; and - 4.
 The venting of the natural gas to atmosphere.